 Regulatory and Development Authority and Pension Fund Regulatory and Development Authority) 8.
-Debts Recovery Tribunal The Recovery of Debts due to Banks and Financial Institutions Act, 1993 (No. 51 of 1993) To facilitate the debt recovery involving banks and other financial institutions.
-9. Debts Recovery Appellate Tribunal The Recovery of Debts due to Banks and Financial Institutions Act, 1993 (No. 51 of 1993) To decide appeals against the orders of Debt Recovery Tribunals.
-10. Airport Appellate Tribunal The Airports Authority of India Act, 1994 (No. 55 of 1994) To adjudicate disputes arising out of eviction of unauthorised occupants on airport premises. (addition in 2017- workload of National Highways Tribunal) 11.
-Telecom Disputes Settlement and The Telecom Regulatory Authority of India Act, 1997 (No. 24 of 1997) to protect the interests of the telecom sector are growth of the telecom sector (addition in 2017- w To adjudicate disputes and dispose of appeals with a view to protect the interests of service providers and consumers of the telecom sector and to promote and ensure orderly growth of the telecom sector. (addition in 2017- workload of Airports Economic Regulatory Authority Appellate Tribunal and Cyber Appellate Tribunal) 12.
-Intellectual Property The Trade Marks Act, 1999 (No. 47 of 1999) Appellate Board To decide disputes relating to trademarks, patents and geographical indications. (addition in 2017- workload of Copyright Board) 13.
-National Company The Companies Act, 2013 (No. 18 of 2013) Law Appellate To decide a To decide appeals against the orders of the National Company Law Tribunal(s). (addition in 2017- workload of Competition Appellate Tribunal) 14.
-Film Certification Appellate Tribunal Cinematograph Act, 1952 (No To decide appeals against the Cinematograph Act, 1952 (No. 37 of 1952) To decide appeals against the orders or certificates issued by the Central Board of Film Certification.
-15. Authority for The Income To The Income Tax Act, 1961 (No. 43 of 1961) Advance Ruling To provide the facility for ascertaining the income tax liability of a non-resident, to plan their income tax affairs and avoid long drawn and expensive litigation under the Income Tax Act, 1961 .
+Debts Recovery Tribunal · · · · · · · · · · · · · · · · · · · 9.
+Debts Recovery Appellate Tribunal The Recovery of Debts due to Banks and Financial Institutions Act, 1993 (No. 51 of 1993) To decide appeals against the orders of Debt Recovery Tribunals.
+10. Airport Appellate Tribunal The Airports Authority of India Act, 1994 (No. 55 of 1994)To adjudicate disputes arising out of eviction of unauthorised occupants on airport premises. (addition in 2017- workload of National Highways Tribunal) 11.
+Telecom Disputes Settlement and The Telecom Regulatory Authority of India Act, 1997 (No. 24 of 1997) Appellate Tribunal To adjudicate disputes and dispose of appeals with a view to protect the interests of service providers and consumers of the telecom sector and to promote and ensure orderly growth of the telecom sector. (addition in 2017- workload of Airports Economic Regulatory Authority Appellate Tribunal and Cyber Appellate Tribunal) 12.
+Intellectual Property Appellate Board The Trade Marks Act, 1999 (No. 47 of 1999) To decide disputes relating to trademarks, patents and geographical indications. geographical indications. (addition in 2017- workload of Copyright Board) 13.
+National Company The Companies Act, 2013 (No. 18 of 2013) Law Appellate Tribunal To decide appeals against the orders of the National Company Law Tribunal(s). (addition in 2017- workload of Competi Tribunal) 14.
+Film Certification Cinematograph Act, 1952 (No. 37 of 1952) Appellate Tribunal To decide appeals against the orders or certificates issued by the Central Board of Film Certification.
+15. Authority for Advance Ruling The Income Tax Act, 1961 (No. 43 of 1961) To provide the facility for ascertaining the income tax liability of a non-resident, to plan their income tax affairs and avoid long drawn and expensive litigation under the Income Tax Act, 1961.

 16. National Consumer Disputes Redressal Commission The Consumer Protection Act, 1986 (No. 68 of 1986) To decide consumer disputes cases involving a value of more than INR 1 crore and decide appeals or revision petitions against orders of State Commissions or District Consumer Fora, as the case may be.
 17. Appellate Tribunal for Electricity The Electricity Act, 2003 (No. 36 of 2003) To decide appeals or original petitions against the orders of Adjudicating Officers or the Central Regulatory Commission or the State Regulatory Commissions or Joint Commissions under The Electricity Act, 2003.
-18. Armed Forces Tribunal The Armed Forces Tribunal Act, 2007 (No. 55 of 2007) To adjudicate or try disputes and complaints with respect to commission, appointments, enrolments and conditions of service in respect of persons subject to the Army Act, 1950, The Navy Act, 1957 and the Air Force Act, 1950 and decide appeals arising out of orders, findings or sentences of courts-martial under the said laws.
-19. National Green Tribunal The National Green Tribunal Act, 2010 (No. 19 of 2010) To provide for the effective and expeditious disposal of cases relating to environmental protection and conservation of forests and other natural resources including enforcement of any legal right relating to environment and giving relief and compensation for damages to persons and property.
+18. Armed Forces Tribunal The Armed Forces Act, 2007 (No. 55 of 2007) To adjudicate or try disputes and complaints with respect to commission, appointments, enrolments and conditions of service in respect of persons subject to the Army Act, 1950, The Navy Act, 1957 and the Air Force Act, 1950 and decide appeals arising out of orders, findings or sentences of courts-martial under the said laws.
+19. National Green Tribunal

-6.3 Later, in exercise of its powers under Section 184 of The Finance Act, 2017, Gol notified the Tribunal, Appellate Tribunal and Other Authorities (Qualifications, Experience and other Conditions of Service of Members) Rules, 2017 (henceforth TATA Rules) which inter alia determined the salaries and allowances payable to the Heads and the Members of the 19 adjudicatory authorities.
-With the exception of the National Industrial Disputes Tribunal and the Debts Recovery Tribunal, the salaries of the Chairpersons of 19 Tribunals and Appellate Tribunals established under various laws were hiked to INR 2,50,000.
-The salaries of the Judicial/Administrative/Expert/Technical/Accountant/Members of these Tribunals were upgraded to INR 2,25,000.
+6.3 Later, in exercise of its powers under Section 184 of The Finance Act, 2017, Gol notified the Tribunal, Appellate Tribunal and Other Authorities (Qualifications, Experience and other Conditions of Service of Members) Rules, 2017 (henceforth TATA Rules) which inter alia determined the salaries and allowances payable to the Heads and the Members of the 19 adjudicatory authorities.15 With the exception of the National Industrial Disputes Tribunal and the Debts Recovery Tribunal,16 the salaries of the Chairpersons of 19 Tribunals and Appellate Tribunals established under various laws were hiked to INR 2,50,000.
+The salaries of the Judicial/Administrative/Expert/Technical/Accountant/ Members of these Tribunals were upgraded to INR 2,25,000.17